In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 The Components

-field contains the list of path components in the
+field contains the list (VQL array type) of path components

-path.
-You can index the component to identify a specific directory
+comprising the path.
+You can index the component to identify a specific

-or filename. (negative indexes are counted from the end of the
+negative indexes being counted from the end of the component array.

 The Basename